couchbaselabs/LiteServ-iOS/README.md

  $xcrun simctl install booted <PATH to LiteServ-iOS.app>
  $xcrun simctl launch booted com.couchbase.LiteServ-iOS
  ```
  Note: tvOS app file name will be `LiteServe-tvOS.app`.
-If buidling the app with SQLCipher, the app file name will be `LiteServ-iOS-SQLCipher.app` for iOS or `LiteServ-tvOS-SQLCipher.app` for tvOS.
+If buidling the app with SQLCipher, the app file name will be `LiteServ-iOS-SQLCipher.app` for iOS and `LiteServ-tvOS-SQLCipher.app` for tvOS.

  Reference: https://coderwall.com/p/fprm_g/chose-ios-simulator-via-command-line--2 (Note: Some of the commands may be old.)

-#How to configure default settings?
+##How to change default settings?
-Before you run the app, you can setup environment variables to set the default App settings.
+Before running the app, you can setup environment variables to set the app settings.
 The app settings consist of:

 Name       | Default value| Description|
 -----------|--------------|------------|